MadhavGulati/AgroSENSE2020/README.md

 ## Installation
 Download the project files to your computer

+### React Native CLI
+AgroSENSE uses React Native.
+First, install the React Native CLI using the instructions at https://reactnative.dev/docs/environment-setup.
+Select the “React Native CLI Quickstart” option and your desired platforms and complete the installation with the instructions provided.

 ### Mac - Android or iOS
 1. Open Terminal and navigate to the project folder
 1. To run the app on the iOS Simulator, Xcode must be installed with a valid signing profile.
 Enter the following command in the terminal: